Remortgage For Debt Consolidation – Updated May 2026

 Mortgage For Over 60 – also can be used as a remortgage to consolidate debts

-Just as there are options for those over 70, products such as mortgages for over 70s cater specifically to homeowners over 60.
+Just as there are options for those over 70, products such as mortgages for the over 70s cater specifically to homeowners aged 60.
 These products understand the nuanced needs of older borrowers, offering flexible terms and considerations that wouldn’t be available with standard mortgages.

 United Trust Bank Second Mortgage

-Institutional lenders like the United Trust Bank have crafted specific products for diverse needs.
+Institutional lenders like United Trust Bank have crafted specific products to meet diverse needs.
 One such offering is the second charge mortgage.
 Reviews and feedback on UT bank showcase how such products can be tailored to individual circumstances, offering an alternative route to accessing funds for homeowners.

 Is it a good idea to remortgage to pay off debt?